App Voting Registration

 - I tried voting but couldn’t get through, why?

 Given the high volume of viewers and callers that some TV voting shows generate, it is possible for a large number of people to pick up the phone simultaneously when the onscreen announcement is made.
 Sometimes this can cause some callers to get an engaged tone for short periods of time immediately after an onscreen announcement;however, any congestion tends to clear quite quickly.

-- Can one couple’s number be constantly engaged and another couple’s free?
+- Can one contestant’s number be constantly engaged and another contestant’s free?

 My question isn’t answered here, where can I get further assistance?

 If your question is about voting, you can email Interactive Support at firstname.lastname@example.org.
 Or if you prefer, you can telephone them on0344 88 14150 (select option two).
 Calls cost the same as a call to a standardUK landline, calls from mobiles may be considerably more.

 If your query is not about voting, please email ITV Viewer Services at